-A: A prerequisite challenge is a process that allows students to demonstrate that they can probably succeed in a course even though they have not completed the prerequisite.
+A: A prerequisite challenge is a process that allows students to demonstrate that they are likely to succeed in a course even though they have not completed the prerequisite.
 To begin this process, you need to see a counselor.
 The Counseling Center is located in the Student Services Building, SSB 201.
 See page 6 for hours that counselors are available.